You probably need planning permission if you want to:

 How to submit your application

-We recommend submitting applications through the Planning Portal.
+Please submit applications through the Planning Portal.

 What if I don't need permission?